Combinatorics of cone types in Coxeter groups: Introduction

 is closed under suffix. \end{corollary}

-\Cref{cor1} then leads to a very efficient algorithm to compute the set $\Gamma^0$ and $\mathcal{S}$ without having to compute the entire set $\Gamma$ first (and similarly for the sets $L_{m}^0$).
-A consequence of this result is that to determine whether two elements $x, y$ have the same cone type, one is only required to compute a set strictly smaller than $\Gamma$ (with only a few exceptions).
+\Cref{cor1} then leads to a very efficient algorithm to compute the set $\Gamma^0$ without having to compute the entire set $\Gamma$ (effectively all the cone types) first.
+A consequence of this result is that to determine whether two elements $x, y$ have the same cone type, one is only required to compute $\Gamma^0$, a set strictly smaller than $\Gamma$ (with only a few exceptions).
 Our computations using Sagemath (\cite{sagemath}) show that this set is in many cases much smaller than $\Gamma$ as the rank of $W$ grows (see \Cref{algo:compute_tight_gates_and_super_elementary_roots} and \Cref{table:data_for_tight_gates}).